 Working With A Hospice Team

 Working with a Hospice Team is an important step in the journey of hospice care.
-Hospice teams are typically composed of a physician, nurse, social worker, chaplain, and volunteers who work together to provide the best possible care for the patient.
+Hospice teams are typically composed of a physician, nurse, social worker, chaplain, and volunteers.
+They work together to provide the best possible care for the patient.

 All members of the hospice team work together to ensure that physical, emotional, and spiritual needs are met:

-With the help of the hospice team during this journey, families can find solace in knowing they have someone there to listen and guide them through this process.
+With the help of a hospice care service provider during this journey, families can find solace in knowing they have someone there to listen and guide them through this process.

 As such, support for family members and caregivers is essential in providing quality end-of-life care.